01.

 Persona polishing

-We the core product team, went through many rounds of defining the primary persona.
-Settling on Lead DevOps.
-I was pleasantly surprised by the forthcoming nature of majority of our interviewed candidates.
+Our core product team went through several rounds of defining the primary persona, eventually settling on the Lead DevOps role.
+I was pleasantly surprised by how open and forthcoming most of the Lead DevOps interviewees were.

 April 2020 - December 2021